 If you're unwilling to tolerate errors or inaccuracies, you'll suppress the talent that exists in your organisation.
 Over time, even your brightest employees will become unwilling or afraid to test a hypothesis.
 When this happens, you'll notice a dip in employee retention and those that do stay behind become less active in their roles.

 The benefits of employee retention

-With the labour shortage in effect, your company can't afford to spend time on lengthy and expensive hiring and onboarding processes.
-This is why it's important to prioritize employee retention.
+With the labour shortage in effect, your company can't afford to spend time on lengthy and expensive hiring and onboarding process.
+This is why it's important to prioritise employee retention.

-When you're able to maintain your existing workforce and reduce your turnover rate, you're free to focus on more time-sensitive and mission-critical tasks.
+When you're able to maintain your existing workforce and reduce your turnover rate with the help of HR analytics, you're free to focus on more time-sensitive and mission-critical tasks.
 You can also turn your attention toward protecting and growing your bottom line.